Onyinye-Judith/alx-system_engineering-devops/0x02-shell_redirections/README.md

 README.md
-Shell I/O Redirection is a commandlineused by computer programmers to control imput and output streams.
+Shell I/O Redirection is a commandlineused by computer programmers to control imput and output streams